DHANUSH59-CPU/Project/Frontend/Auth/src/components/profile/README.md

 - **Tailwind CSS** - For styling and responsive design
 - **DaisyUI** - For component styling and theme

-The profile system now provides a **comprehensive, professional, and visually appealing** user experience similar to HackForge! 🎉
+The profile system now provides a **comprehensive, professional, and visually appealing** user experience for CodeAI! 🎉